-After the implementation of the revised Waste Act (1994) and the Landfill Directive (1999/31/EC) minimisation of waste generation, recycling and reuse of waste material, landfill gas recovery and alternative treatment methods to landfills have been endorsed.
+After the implementation of the revised Waste Act (1994), the Landfill Directive (1999/31/EC) and the ban of organic waste to landfills since 2016 (Government Decree 2013) minimisation of waste generation, recycling and reuse of waste material, landfill gas recovery and alternative treatment methods to landfills have been endorsed.
 Similar developments have occurred in the treatment of industrial waste, and municipal and industrial sludges.
 While the emissions from solid waste disposal on lands have decreased, the emissions from composting have increased until 2007 where after the changes in the emissions have been small.
 In addition, the increase of waste incineration has decreased the emissions from landfills from 2008 onwards.

-NMVOC and particle emissions from NFR 5A are presented in Figures 6.1a and 6.1b.
-For the years 1988 and 1989 NMVOC emissions can be overestimated.
+NMVOC and particle emissions from NFR 5A are presented in Figure 6.1.

-Figure 6.1a NMVOC emissions and Figure 6.1b particle emissions reported under NFR 5A
+Figure 6.1 NMVOC and particle emissions reported under NFR 5A

-Contribution of NFR 5A to total emissions and the shares of emissions reported by the plants are presented in Table 6.3
+Contribution of NFR 5A to total emissions and the shares of emissions reported by the plants are presented in Table 6.3.

-Table 6.3 Contribution of Biological treatment of waste - solid waste disposal on land (NFR 5A) to total emissions in 2018.
+Table 6.3 Contribution of Biological treatment of waste - solid waste disposal on land (NFR 5A) to total emissions in 2019.

 Pollutant Emissions from solid waste disposal on land Total emissions Unit Share of total emissions % % reported by the plants

-NMVOC 0,079 85.317.
-Gg <0.1 0
+NMVOC 0.079 84.522 Gg <0.1 0

-PM2.5 <0.001 17.798.
-Gg <0.1 0
+PM2.5 <0.001 16.622 Gg <0.1 0

-PM10 <0.001 31.116 Gg <0.1 0
+PM10 <0.001 30.034 Gg <0.1 0

-TSP 0.001 45.069 Gg <0.1 0
+TSP 0.001 44.952 Gg <0.1 0